c3se/alvis-intro/tutorial/ex1/README.md

 You are encouraged to use the highly tuned container images provided by Nvidia.
 Investigate and submit the `ex1-singularity.sh` script to run the same training application using one of the TensorFlow container images provided under `/apps/hpc-ai-containers`:

 `sbatch ex1-singularity.sh`

+**NOTE** that you may have to `pip install --user pillow` beforehand in order for the model to be able to load the images.